STARTING A DENTAL PRACTICE – EVERYTHING YOU NEED TO KNOW

 Keep the dental equipment well maintained.
 Most equipment needs an annual service and this should not be ignored.
 Approach an equipment company when you first purchase or lease your equipment and this will hopefully avoid the need for engineer call-outs and costly repairs.
 Breakdowns are expensive, frustrating and can cause a bad reputation.
 Servicing contracts are a popular method to fix costs and keep maintenance simple.

 Compliance is an ever-growing concern for practices.
 Your practice manager or head nurse should be responsible for the compliance of the practice, its processes and the equipment.
 Do not try and do this yourself!
 Companies such as Isopharm (isopharm.co.uk) have a wealth of advice available for all areas of CQC compliance for no charge.
+There are also a number of companies who can support your practice on a CQC compliance capacity and will ensure all your processes and systems are developed in line with CQC regulations, one of which is Dental Compliance Made Easier.

 Keep in contact with your dental colleagues and friends.
 Networking and joining social media groups and forums can provide access to their experiences and recommendations.
 Attend dental exhibitions, which happen at least twice per year.
 This is a great way to catch up with CPD points, meet up with contacts and observe new treatments, methods, suppliers and products.
 With the latest rise in digital workflow, it is abundantly clear how modern technology is changing the way dentistry works.
 It’s essential you keep up with the industry to be aware of upcoming opportunities and to avoid being left behind.